Aubrey Hodges

 Aubrey Hodges is an American composer, musician, multi-instrumentalist and video game music composer.
 He began his professional audio career in 1985 and has composed music and sound effects for the video game industry since 1991.
-He has worked on series including Kings Quest, Space Quest, Quest for Glory, PlayStation versions of Doom, Doom 64, and Nintendo 64 versions of Quake and Quake II.
+He has worked on series including King's Quest, Space Quest, Quest for Glory, PlayStation versions of Doom, Doom 64, and Nintendo 64 versions of Quake and Quake II.

 Hodges plays a multitude of instruments, from stringed to brass to percussion, and works in a variety of styles.
 He also composes and records independent albums under his own name.

 Credits

 Video games

 Aubrey Hodges has contributed to over 200 games, including: